 LEARNING JOURNEY SUPPORTAre you interested in finishing high-school?
 Getting your GED?
 Are you ready to pursue post-secondary goals to enhance what you're already doing?
+We offer:

 - Support in locating your old transcripts

 - Ongoing referrals/mentoring to help you choose what your next step could be

 - Tutor support for GED Prep, Upgrading, English 30 classes, English Language Learning, and Computer Skills

 - Support for online learning at our down town location